Kansas Bluestem Nubians

 All kids reserved prior to birth should be picked up or shipped before 2 weeks of age, unless you have made prior arrangements with us for keeping them longer.
 Reserved kids not picked up before 4 weeks of age, without special pickup arrangements in-place, will be considered "abandoned" and will be offered for sale to the next individual in line.
 Refunds will not be made for deposits of kids that are not picked up in a timely manner.

 Shipping is done at the buyer’s expense.
 This includes all veterinary expenses (health certificate), crate cost, airfare or livestock transport fees, and fuel expenses to transport the animal to the airport or meeting place of the professional transporter.
 Fees expected to be incurred by Bluestem Acres will be determined in advance (to the best of our ability) and should be reimbursed in advance of the shipping date.
-Should incurred costs be lower and fee refund will be procided.
+Should incurred costs be lower the overage will be provided to you as a refund.
 At this time we do not air ship but will work with ground transporters.
 If you are familiar enough with air shipping that you could walk us through the process, we’re willing to learn it.

 Health Guarantee